coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 I will not go over every workspace.
 Workspaces can be added and removed.
 For now it's best to not make any changes.

-The EFFECT CONTROLS panel is where you can manipluate effects for your selected video file in the timeline.
+* The EFFECT CONTROLS panel is where you can manipluate effects for your selected video file in the timeline

-The PROGRAM MONITOR is how you review your project(video) during the editing process.
+* The PROGRAM MONITOR is how you review your project(video) during the editing process

-The PROJECT PANEL is where you can manage project files or detials.
+* The PROJECT PANEL is where you can manage project files or detials

-The TIMELINE is where you can add and manipulate footage.
+* The TIMELINE is where you can add and manipulate footage

 ### For this tutorial we will focus mainly on the PROJECT PANEL and TIMELINE